TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

    :exc:`ValueError`.

-   If the ``binary_form`` parameter is :const:`False`, and a certificate was received from the peer, this method returns a :class:`dict` instance.
+   If the ``binary_form`` parameter is :const:`False`, and a certificate was received kutoka the peer, this method returns a :class:`dict` instance.
 If the certificate was not validated, the dict is empty.
 If the certificate was validated, it returns a dict with several keys, amongst them ``subject`` (the principal for which the certificate was issued) and ``issuer``